 Judith Wills is one of Britain's best-known slimming and nutrition experts.
 Former editor of Slimmer magazine, she has also made three bestselling videos and is an acclaimed cookery writer.

 Polly Williams launched her career as a novelist with the bestselling 'The Rise and Fall of a Yummy Mummy'.
 She is a freelance journalist as well as a novelist, and is married with three children.
 Follow her on Twitter @pollywilliams and check out her website www.pollywilliams.com

 JEN WILLIAMS started writing about pirates and dragons as a young girl and hasn't ever stopped.
 Her short stories have featured in numerous anthologies and her debut novel, The Copper Promise, was published in 2014 to huge acclaim.
-Jen was nominated in the Best Newcomer category at the 2015 British Fantasy Awards and her second novel, The Iron Ghost, was shortlisted for the 2016 British Fantasy Awards Novel of the Year award.
-All novels in the Copper Cat Trilogy, The Copper Promise, The Iron Ghost, and The Silver Tide, are available from Headline in the UK.
-The Ninth Rain is the first electrifying new novel of The Winnowing Flame Trilogy.
+Jen was nominated in the Best Newcomer category at the 2015 British Fantasy Awards and her following two novels, The Iron Ghost and The Silver Tide were both shortlisted for the British Fantasy Awards Novel of the Year.
 Jen lives in London with her partner and their cat.

 Dee Williams was born and brought up in Rotherhithe in East London where her father worked as a stevedore in Surrey Docks.
 She lives in Hampshire, where she is also an active fundraiser for breast cancer awareness.